by Ellen Cannon

 August is a bittersweet month.
 Summer is winding down, and the days are getting shorter.
 At the end, kids go back to school, and adults have to turn their full attention to work.
 But first, everyone tries to squeeze in as much summer as they can.
 We think you should also squeeze as many benefits as you can out of your credit cards this month.

-Every month, the Nerds round up a new set of pointers to help you maximize rewards and minimize costs with each use of your credit card.
-Here are our tips for June 2016.
+Every month, the Nerds round up a new set of tips to help you maximize rewards and minimize costs with each use of your credit card.
+Here are our tips for August 2016.

 This story originally appeared on NerdWallet.